AywinK/Team-Profile-Generator/README.md

 ## Usage

 Run the command below in the directory with the application files to get started.
-The generated profile will be created in the output folder within the current working directory within a file called team.html.
+The generated profile will be created in the output folder within the current working directory as a file called team.html.
 The CLI example below shows the application functionality.

 ```